freenas/freenas-docs/userguide/services.rst

 #.
 Set the permissions for each dataset in
     :menuselection:`Storage --> Pools`.
-    Click the :guilabel:`Change Permissions` button for a dataset to assign a user account as :guilabel:`Owner` of that dataset and to set the desired permissions for that user.
+    Click the :guilabel:`Edit Permissions` button for a dataset to assign a user account as :guilabel:`Owner` of that dataset and to set the desired permissions for that user.
 Repeat for each dataset.

     .. note:: For FTP, the type of client does not matter when it comes to the type of ACL.
-This means that you always use Unix ACLs, even if Windows clients will be accessing %brand% via FTP.
+This means Unix ACLs are always used, even if Windows clients will be accessing %brand% via FTP.

 #.
-Configure FTP in
-    :menuselection:`Services --> FTP`
+Configure FTP in :menuselection:`Services --> FTP` with these
-    with these attributes:
+    attributes:

-    * :guilabel:`Path`: browse to the parent pool containing the datasets
+    * :guilabel:`Path`: browse to the parent pool containing the datasets.

-    * make sure the boxes for :guilabel:`Allow Anonymous Login` and :guilabel:`Allow Root Login` are **unchecked**
+    * Make sure the boxes for :guilabel:`Allow Root Login` and :guilabel:`Allow Anonymous Login` are **unchecked**.

-    * check the box :guilabel:`Allow Local User Login`
+    * Check the box :guilabel:`Allow Local User Login`.

-    * check the box :guilabel:`Always Chroot`
+    * Check the box :guilabel:`Always Chroot`.

 #.
-Start the FTP service in
+Start the FTP service in :guilabel:`Services`.
+Click the red
-    :menuselection:`Services --> Control Services`.
-    Click the :guilabel:`Start Now` button next to :guilabel:`FTP`.
+    :guilabel:`Power` button in the :guilabel:`FTP` card.
 The FTP service takes a second or so to start.
-The indicator changes to green to show that the service is running, and the button changes to :guilabel:`Stop Now`.
+The :guilabel:`Power` button changes to green to show the service is running.

 #.
 Test the connection from a client using a utility such as
     Filezilla.

-To test this configuration in Filezilla, use the IP address of the
+To test this configuration in Filezilla, use the *IP address* of the
-%brand% system, the Username of a user that has been associated with a dataset, and the Password for that user.
-The messages should indicate that the authorization and the FTP connection are successful.
+%brand% system, the *Username* of a user that has been associated with a dataset, and the *Password* for that user.
+The messages will indicate the authorization and the FTP connection are successful.
 The user can now navigate the contents of the root folder on the remote site.
-This time it is not the entire pool but the dataset that was created for that user.
+This time it is not the entire pool but the dataset created for that user.
 The user can transfer files between the local site (their system) and the remote site (their dataset on the %brand% system).

 .. _Encrypting FTP:

 Encrypting FTP
 ~~~~~~~~~~~~~~

 To configure any FTP scenario to use encrypted connections: